Kenya and Bitcoin: A Match Made in Heaven

 Even before that, Kenyans found themselves in need of digital payment solutions along the lines of M-Pesa, so it’s no surprise that Bitcoin found its place there – Kenya is the perfect environment for it to thrive.
 You see, the more you do business using fiat currencies, the more potential there is for theft and fraud.
 Digital alternatives such as Bitcoin not only alleviate these issues but also make the process more convenient altogether.

 Bitcoin and its Many Uses Across the Industries

 Imagine using Bitcoin to pay for your kids’ tuition.
-Or using it to pay the restaurant bill.
-In Kenya, not only is this happening this very moment, it’s the locals’ preferred way of making a transaction.
+Or use it to pay the restaurant bill.
+In Kenya, not only is this happening at this very moment, it’s the locals’ preferred way of making a transaction.
 Given the state of the matter, it can be said that Bitcoin has effectively replaced the local currency.
-On top of it all, the sheer number of Bitcoin exchanges present in the country make the transactions simple, safe, and straightforward.
+On top of it all, the sheer number of Bitcoin exchanges present in the country makes the transactions simple, safe, and straightforward.

 Despite the fact that Bitcoin is gaining traction in Kenya, not everyone is happy about it.
 The banks, for instance, are giving Kenyan crypto holders a hard time by denying them the privilege of opening up an account.
 Reports have surfaced of Kenyan banks denying their services to anyone associated with dealing in digital currencies.
 As you can see, this makes it somewhat challenging to convert your coins into fiat currencies.

 For those who have found themselves on the receiving end of this, life without a bank account is an unfortunate reality.
 But then again, Bitcoin seems to be the perfect workaround.
 Since it’s a decentralized system that is independent of traditional financial institutions.